Solar Panels Comparison: Types & Brands

 Across utility scale Solar PV projects in Australia, the market for large corporates buying solar power has plummeted to below 5c per kWh ($50 per MWh) reflecting increasing economies of scale of both the manufacturers and the construction companies.
 While your local solar installer doesn’t have access to the same rates for solar equipment they passed on cost benefits from the continued increase in efficiencies in manufacturing facilities.

-Wholesale rates for solar panels are not published and are dependent on manufacturer, purchase power, the Australian Dollar and other market factors.
+Wholesale rates for solar panels are not published and are dependent on the manufacturer, purchase power, the Australian Dollar and other market factors.
 As a ballpark guide buying directly from wholesalers costs for most cost-effective brands are currently between AUD$0.35 to AUD$0.50 per watt and can be less than $0.30 if buying at scale from manufacturers.

-The best and fairest guide we can give you for the average costs of Solar in Australia are published monthly in the Solar Price Index and is split by size and by Australian state.
+The best and fairest guide we can give you for the average costs of Solar in Australia is published monthly in the Solar Price Index and is split by size and by Australian state.

 For those researching for independent information regarding the best solar panels in Australia, use Solar Choice.